 Do you dare to cook a tomato in a cast iron skillet?
 Will you ruin your skillet forever, or have the metallic-tasting death of your dinner dish on your hands?
-What's true, and what's an empty threat, when it comes to cast iron cookware?
+When it comes to cast iron cookware, what's true, and what's an empty threat?

 Cast iron-loving cooks are quite opinionated on the dos and don'ts of keeping cookware in tip-top shape.
-Who's right and who's wrong when it comes to cast iron questions?
 We turned to Lodge to answer some of our questions.
 Discover the truth behind cast iron myths!

 5 Myths of Cast Iron Cookware